FREDERICKSBURG AREA WEATHER CLOSINGS

 Caroline County Public Schools are closed.
 Virtual Virginia students grades 6-12 will have a full day of instruction.

-Fredericksburg City Public School buildings will be closed on Code Red.
+Fredericksburg City Public School buildings will be closed on Code Red through Friday.
 Essential workers should report when road conditions are safe.

-Spotsylvania County Public Schools are closed.
+Spotsylvania County Public Schools are closed through Friday.
 Code 1 for essential employees as safety permits.

 King George County schools are closed.
 Code 3 for 12-month employees.

-King George General District and Juvenile Courts are closed.
-All criminal and traffic cases will be continued.
+King George General District and Juvenile Courts will open at 10 a.m.

 Spotsylvania County government offices and facilities, including the convenience centers and Livingston Landfill, are closed.